Sondra James

-Sondra James (July 21, 1939 – September 12, 2021) was an American sound coordinator and actress.
+Sondra James (née Weil; July 21, 1939 – September 12, 2021) was an American sound coordinator and actress.

 Early life

-Sondra James was born Sondra Weil on July 21, 1939, in the Lower East Side, New York City.
-She graduated from the Bronx High School of Science in 1955 before taking a double major in anthropology and archeology at City College of New York.
+Sondra James was born Sondra Weil on July 21, 1939, on the Lower East Side of Manhattan in New York City.
+She graduated from the Bronx High School of Science in 1955 before taking a double major in anthropology and archaeology at City College of New York.

 Career

 James began work as an actor, first starring in Mighty Aphrodite in 1995.
 Following this, she consistently worked as a character actor and voice actress across film, television, and stage, including the national tour of Funny Girl in 1996.
 In the 1990s, she founded the loop recording company Speakeasy, which provides audio recording for film and television.
 Within Speakeasy, James took on various sound department roles, including loop coordinator, voice casting, and ADR casting.
 She was often involved with casting Coen brothers films.
 As of 2021, the company has provided audio for over 500 films and television shows.
 James also provided additional voices for several of the productions the company looped.
 While James and Speakeasy were successful in the 1990s, she was often upset that she struggled to find acting jobs.

 James played the main role of Auntie Norma in Karl Pilkington's British comedy Sick of It; the production decided to use an American actress because there were limited elderly British actors, and these would all be recognizable to a British audience, which Pilkington felt would be distracting.
 He was shown a picture of James and immediately liked the look of her, knowing he didn't want the character to appear mundane.

 In 2020, she was one of the group of actors who brought a class-action lawsuit against SAG-AFTRA Health Fund for imposing penalties on performers over 65 in a health plan restructure supposedly helping cover COVID-19.